Adblock Recovery Strategies: The Ultimate Guide

 Strategy #5: Ad-Shield’s browser integrity ad block recovery

 Ad-Shield utilizes a virtual layer called the Ad-Shield Runtime, which leverages the technical limitations of ad blockers to implement an integrity-guaranteed layer on top of browsers.
-By executing advertising scripts on the Ad-Shield Runtime - which ad blockers cannot interfere with - existing ads are successfully displayed to ad blocker users.
+By executing advertising scripts on the Ad-Shield Runtime - which ad blockers cannot interfere with - ads are successfully rendered and displayed to ad blocker users.
 Like traditional ad block circumvention, Ad-Shield Runtime is a form of ad recovery.
 However, instead of recovering individual ads via obfuscation, Runtime’s secure layer enables ads to seamlessly and reliably circumvent blockers.
 While the traditional ad circumvention battle rages between publishers and ad blockers, Ad-Shield has bypassed over 4,000 ad blocker filter updates and recovered over 90% of ad-blocked impressions over several years.

 As we’ve covered in this blog post, simply recovering or showing more ads is not conducive to sustainable long-term growth.
 A viable solution cannot sacrifice UX.
 At Ad-Shield, we respect the experience of ad blocker users and designed our solution to only recover ads that adhere to Better Ads Standards.
 Additionally, with publisher consent, Ad-Shield provides an opt-out functionality for the minority of ad blocker users who do not wish to view any and all ads.